 Abria Pregnancy Resources is a life-affirming organization serving women and families facing the challenges of an unexpected pregnancy.
 Our clients experience friendship, hope and encouragement through positive and life-affirming medical and personal support services, education, and resources.

-The Director of Development is responsible for the management of the Development Department including the planning, implementation, and evaluation of our fundraising and public relations endeavors.
+Position Summary: The Director of Development is responsible for the management of the Development Department including the planning, implementation, and evaluation of our fundraising and public relations endeavors.

-Regular, exempt, full-time position
+Time Commitment: Regular, exempt, full-time position

 - Plan, manage and implement a comprehensive development program focused on securing donations from private individuals, foundations and corporations, grants, capital gifts, in-kind contributions, pro-bono services and planned gifts.